Economy now on growth path, FATF grey list to end in June: Shibli | Associated Press Of Pakistan

-ISLAMABAD, Mar 3 (APP):Leader of the House in the Senate, Syed Shibli Faraz said Tuesday that owing to timely policies of the government, the country’s already stabilized economy was now steadily moving towards growth, which is currently also supported by conducive external milieu.
+ISLAMABAD, Mar 8 (APP):Leader of the House in the Senate, Syed Shibli Faraz has said that owing to timely policies of the government, the country’s already stabilized economy is now steadily moving towards growth, which is currently also supported by conducive external milieu.

 In an exclusive interview with APP here, he said that the incumbent government had received economy in very shabby condition, however it was now improving as indicated by many economic indicators, including declining inflation and rising exports from the country.